LOD-Onderwijsregistratie/LOD2XMI/documentation/readMe.md

 This directory contains  a small sample of a datamodel in turtle serialization (M1 in the 4-layer model).
 This file can be imported in tools that do rdf.
 It works as as __shacl-graph__.
 This means that it can be used to validate a data-graph with instances from reality (M0 in the 4-layer model).
 A tiny data-graph (M0) is also added to experiment with, maybe using https://shacl.org/playground.
-To visualize the M1-model in UML it looks like this:
+To visualize the M1-model in UML, it looks like this:

 ![](https://github.com/LOD-Onderwijsregistratie/LOD2XMI/blob/master/source/examples/metamodel/figuur03.JPG "figure 3.
 UML sample")